 Who knew that a dessert could cause a long-lasting family feud?
 Well, that’s just what happened when The Real Housewives of New Jersey’s Melissa Gorga brought sprinkle cookies to Christmas Eve dinner at her sister in law, Teresa Guidice’s house.
 These cookies were Teresa’s least favorite and caused her to become enraged at Gorga for bringing them.
 Guidice went so far as to throw the cookies out.
 The incident was mentioned many times over the years as the two feuded.

 Your guests will love these sprinkle cookies from Smitten Kitchen.
 Full of vanilla and sugar, they are the real deal and add color to any dessert table.
 Don’t worry; you won’t need to check the trash for them at the end of the night, they are sure to be gobbled up by your guests.

 Kathy Wakile from The Real Housewives of New Jersey was known for her tight-knit family and her decadent desserts.
 Fans watched as she transitioned from stay-at-home mom to a business owner while on the show.
 She started a company selling cannoli kits, “so you can be your own goddess.”

 Even though Wakile left the show in 2014, her company carries on.
 The kits are available for purchase here.
 Or you can make your own cannolis with this traditional recipe.
 They are VERY time-consuming, so if you pick them up from a local bakery, we won’t tell.

 What Do You Think?

 Thoughts on our Bravo TV themed party menu?
 Hopefully, we have inspired you to host your own Bravo themed event.

-If you have hosted a similar party in the past, let us know all about it in the comments below.
+Have you hosted a similar party in the past?
+Let us know all about it in the comments below.
 We’d love to hear!